-In June 2022, we completed a cost savings review aimed at operating efficiencies to better position us for profitable growth.
-Following the integration of the Acquired Brands, we identified a number of operational synergies and cost savings opportunities, including a reduction in workforce.
+In September 2023, April 2023, and June 2022, we completed cost savings reviews aimed at operating efficiencies to better position us for profitable growth.
+We identified a number of operational synergies and cost savings opportunities, including a reduction in workforce.
+These restructuring charges are recorded within Operating Expenses on the accompanying unaudited condensed consolidated statement of operations.

-During the three months ended March 31, 2023, the following activity was recorded:
+During the three and nine months ended September 30, 2023 and 2022, the following activity was recorded: